-Individual Reference builds.
+Individual Reference builds with normally closed solenoids.
 While used for true differential measurements, valve limitations apply.
 While gaining more available channels over a true differential build, correct Calibration mode and Purge mode are not possible.
 All Px - (negative) inputs are unaffected by the valve and common ports.